JStheGame/sloppyGame/README.md

 # sloppyGame

-move your guy through a field of flashing lights
+move your guy around and avoid the angry autonomous guys

-doesn't really do anything yet, and the code's pretty sloppy, but we'll improve it over time :)
+code's pretty sloppy, but we'll improve it over time :)